Pay Per Click (PPC) advertising in its simplest form:

 The most strategic way to use PPC is to deliver content best suited to where users sit in the funnel.

 Certain PPC platforms are better at addressing specific stages of the funnel than others.
 Google Ads is a great bottom funnel channel.
-Facebook is great for top-funnel engagement.
-Review sites are great for driving middle-funnel action.
+Facebook is great for top and mid-funnel engagement.
+Review sites are also great for driving middle-funnel action.

-A full-fledged PPC strategy should aim to penetrate the entire funnel, top-to-bottom, but remember this: branding starts at the top, sales starts in the middle and revenue starts at the bottom.
+A full-fledged PPC strategy should aim to penetrate the entire funnel, top-to-bottom, but remember this: branding starts at the top, sales are driven by the middle and revenue starts at the bottom.
 Choose your funnels wisely.